x00tex/hackTheBox/Boxes/linux/Retired/secret/README.md

 If any process in the system dies due to a signal that is commonly referred to as a 'crash' (segmentation violation, bus error, floating point exception, etc.), or e.g. a packaged Python application raises an uncaught exception, the apport backend is automatically invoked.
 It produces an initial crash report in a file in `/var/crash/` (the file name is composed from the name of the crashed executable and the user id).

-That means in target box we can find the coredump in `/var/crash/` in the bianry's crash report.
+That means in target box we can find the coredump in `/var/crash/` in the binary's crash report.

 but how this is helpful in privilege escalation.